codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 ```

 #### Q4：Whats is a recommended Distributed Training?
-For LoRA/QLoRA, we recommend DeepSpeed(ZeRO2) as the underlying framework, because it is easy and stable to use, moreover it is more compatable for different settings.
+For LoRA, we recommend DeepSpeed ZeRO2 as the underlying framework, because it is easy and stable to use, moreover it is more compatable for different settings.

-And FSDP does not support Quantization(integer type in training).
+For QLoRA, DeepSpeed ZeRO2 and DeepSpeed ZeRO3 are both good, moreover DeepSpeed ZeRO3 is a good choice for very large models.

-For Full-parameter finetuning, FSDP is usually faster, and may help you with very large models by sharding parameters and gradients.
+For Full-parameter finetuning, DeepSpeed ZeRO3 and FSDP are faster, and may help you with very large models by sharding parameters and gradients.